johnatorres226/step1-nacc-validator/README.md

 A comprehensive Quality Control (QC) pipeline for validating NACC UDSv4 REDCap data with enhanced database tracking, trend analysis, and team collaboration features.
 This Windows-compatible system provides both standard validation and enhanced modes with historical error tracking on network drives.

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Important**: This project incorporates code from [`naccdata/nacc-form-validator`](https://github.com/naccdata/nacc-form-validator) which is licensed under the Mozilla Public License 2.0.
+See the [Third-Party Code Disclosure](#-third-party-code-disclosure) section below for complete licensing information.

 ## ✨ Key Features

 - **Modern CLI Interface**: Professional command-line tool (`udsv4-qc`) with rich output formatting